 Homemade Cream of Mushroom Soup Recipe

-Making a homemade cream of mushroom soup recipe that is gluten-free and vegan is actually super easy to do.
+Say goodbye to the canned stuff because making a homemade cream of mushroom soup is super easy to do.
 A few ingredients you will need include:

 - Mushrooms: White button mushrooms that are found in a box in your grocery’s refrigerated produce section work best.
 You can buy them already sliced or whole.